 Queen Elizabeth Olympic Park Half Marathon 2020

-Join us for the Queen Elizabeth Olympic Park Half Marathon on Sunday 16th February 2020.
+Join us for the On London Half Marathon at Queen Elizabeth Olympic Park on Sunday 16th February 2020.

-Run the second ever Queen Elizabeth Olympic Park Half Marathon this February and take the opportunity to race around this unique Half Marathon route!
+Run the second ever On London Half Marathon at Queen Elizabeth Olympic Park this February and take the opportunity to race around this unique Half Marathon route!

 ENTRY FEE – £36

 This ROAD CLOSED half marathon will start and finish at the Queen Elizabeth Olympic Park, home of the 2012 London Olympic.
 Race around the incredibly inspiring Olympic Park passing the ArcelorMittal Orbit, Olympic Stadium, London Aquatics Centre, Copper Box Arena, Lee Valley VeloPark and Lee Valley Hockey and Tennis Centre.
 The course will take you past these iconic Olympic Landmarks and out onto the surrounding closed roads before returning to the park to include a lap of the one mile Lee Valley VeloPark outdoor circuit and finishing by the ArcelorMittal Orbital Structure!

 *Please Note: due to road closures there is a strict 3 hours 15 mins cut off time!

 Each mile is accurately marked out with distance flags and we have plenty of helpers to keep you on track and to encourage you on your way to the finish.

 Chip timed results

 Free official event photos